roguegoose-dev/ok-handcrew-sog/handbook/docs/01_organizational.md

 ## 2. Organizational Framework

-The Oklahoma National Guard Type 2 Handcrew operates under the command structure of the Oklahoma Military Department and is coordinated through Camp Gruber during wildland fire mobilizations.
+The OKMD Wildland Fire Program operates under the command structure of the Oklahoma Military Department and is coordinated through Camp Gruber during wildland fire mobilizations.

 ### 2.1 Chain of Command

 The reporting location for all crew activations is:
-**Camp Gruber Training Center – Braggs, OK**
+**Fire Operations Center, Camp Gruber Training Site – Braggs, OK**

 All crew members will fall under the authority of the assigned **Crew Boss (CRWB)** and will follow the organizational hierarchy established for each deployment, which typically includes:
 - 1 Crew Boss (CRWB)